 The body impressions of Guru Rinpoche and his hat and the impression of a devil on the rock indicate the tussle between the Garuda (Guru Rinpoche) and the serpent (Myongkhapa).

-On auspicious occasions, the water slowly trickles from the rock, which pilgrims collect.
-Pilgrims may be fortunate to have an opportunity to sip the Thruelchhu if it trickles out of the rock.
+On auspicious occasions, the holy water slowly trickles from the rock.
+If it trickles out of the rock, pilgrims may be fortunate to have an opportunity to sip the Thruelchhu.
 The pathway around the cave includes a narrow, twisting passageway through which pilgrims crawl and wiggle to define their virtue and sin.

 Gomphu Kora Temple